nextstrain/auspice/docs/customise-client/api.md

 * `browserTitle` The browser title for the page.
 Defaults to "auspice" if not defined.
 * `googleAnalyticsKey` You can specify a Google Analytics key to enable (some) analytics functionality.
 More documentation to come.
 * `serverAddress` Specify the address / prefix which the auspice client uses for API requests.
+* `mapTiles` Specify the address (and other information) for the tiles used to render the map.

 ---